wilddeer/blog/_posts/en/experiments/2014-05-08-ios7-style-switch.md

 ###Issues

 Doesn't work in older browsers with no `box-shadow` support (IE8 and lower, Android 3.x and lower).
 It's easy enough to make a fallback to regular checkboxes.
-For instance, using [Modernizr](http://modernizr.com) test:
+For instance, using [Modernizr](http://modernizr.com) test

 {% highlight js cssclass=codewrap %}
 Modernizr.addTest('unprefixed-boxshadow', Modernizr.testProp('boxShadow', '1px 1px', true));